Homestay Nightmares: The Other Side of Airbnb

 When a host showed zero tolerance

 Just this year, a host had been banned on Airbnb for canceling the reservation of her guest, Dyne Suh, at the last minute because of Suh’s race.
-Suh had informed her host that she’d be adding two additional people in her reservation, only to receive a heated reply: “I wouldn’t rent to u if you were the last person on earth.
+Suh had informed her host that she’d be adding two additional people to her reservation, only to receive a heated reply: “I wouldn’t rent to u if you were the last person on earth.
 One word says it all.
 Asian.”

 When a guest ransacked the apartment

-Back in 2011 during the infancy of Airbnb, a host talked about her traumatic experience coming home to her apartment completely trashed and ransacked after she rented it out for a week.
+Back in 2011 during the infancy of Airbnb, a host talked about her traumatic experience of coming home to her apartment completely trashed and ransacked after she rented it out for a week.
 She said in her long blog post that her guests “smashed a hole through a locked closet door, and found the passport, cash, credit card and grandmother’s jewelry I had hidden inside.
 They took my camera, my iPod, an old laptop, and my external backup drive filled with photos, journals… my entire life.”
 She also described in great detail other disturbing things she found while investigating her home, including a “death-like smell emanating from the bathroom.”

 When a couple found a hidden camera in their rental